vpinball/pinmame/src/p2k/README.md

 Two switches change speed and both are already on - the idle skips in *Where the time goes*, worth about 9 % together.
 Nothing else here has a fast setting yet.

+Windows/Visual C++ performance measurement update: After reclocking the MediaGX and the PIT, and optimizing the ADSP idle loops, the ADSP is now barely measurable anymore, so optimizing it may be void for now.
+The major bottleneck at the moment is the MediaGX, with the majority of it being the i386 FETCH() routine.

 ## Building

 CMake builds it by default; the unix makefile does not.